d-becker/jenkins/README.md

 	jenkinsci/blueocean
 ```

-This will download the docker image `jenkinsci/blueocean` and run it.
-We will use a volume named `jenkins-data` to
+This will download the docker image `jenkinsci/blueocean` (if you don't already have it) and run it.
+We will use a
-persist the configuration of the Jenkins server.
-If you later forget your username or password and want to configure a
-completely new server, delete that volume:
+volume named `jenkins-data` to persist the configuration of the Jenkins server.
+Later when you start the server, you can
+use the same command.
+If you forget your username or password and want to configure a completely new server, delete the
+volume:

 ```
 docker volume rm jenkins-data